 If you have been sim racing for a while, you most likely have done so in socks for most of the time if you haven’t yet taken the leap to trying it with shoes on.
 In this case, if socks work for you than simply stick with them.
 However, you may wish to try with shoes on, or even invest in a pair of racing shoes, to see if you gain any benefit.

-Finally, if you are a serious racer, you will probably want to opt for racing shoes.
-These provide optimal grip and comfort, while being designed specifically for racing means they are going to allow for the best performance.
+If you’re serious about sim racing and already have the rest of your rig set up with some budget to spare, a set of sim racing boots could be worth investing in.
+They provide optimal grip and comfort while being designed specifically for racing.
 Prices can vary, but if you are looking to take your racing to the next level, a good set of sim racing shoes can be the key to doing so.

 Final Thoughts

-Usually when you think about choosing sim racing equipment you think of wheels and pedals, and maybe even shifters and monitors.
+Usually when you think about choosing sim racing equipment you think of the wheel and pedals, and maybe even shifters and monitors.
 However, what you wear on your feet can be extremely important as well, and it is often overlooked, especially by beginners.